neilbrown/edlib/DOC/Developer/06-rendering.md

 "render-lines" also understands that there is a need to map between location in the document and locations on the display.
-"doc:render-line" can be asked to only convert up to some location into a string, rather than the whole line.
+"doc:render-line" can be asked to track when conversion reaches some mark, and to report the offset in the rendered string corresponding to this point.
 This can be used to determine where in the markup the cursor should appear.

 As "render-lines" collects these marked-up strings, it creates sub-panes using "renderline" as described below to draw the marked-up string onto